Villains and Vigilantes: Reception

-Greg Costikyan reviewed Villains & Vigilantes in Ares Magazine #1, rating it a 6 out of 9.
-Costikyan commented that "Villains & Vigilantes is an imaginative, enjoyable game.
+In the inaugural edition of Ares Magazine (March 1980), Greg Costikyan commented "Villains & Vigilantes is an imaginative, enjoyable game.
 Its major problem is 'creeping D&Dism;' most of the game-systems are directly derived from D&D, and are out of place in a superhero rpg.
 Also, the short rules do not really provide enough background material and world-design advice for a full-scale role-playing game."
+Costikyan gave the game a rating of 6 out of 9.